appwrite/demo-todo-with-svelte/README.md

 $ cp .env.example .env
 ```

-Now fill in the envrionment variables we discussed above in your `.env`
+Now fill in the environment variables we discussed above in your `.env`

 Now run the following commands and you should be good to go 💪🏼
 ```